ishantvivek/blog-post/README.md

 # Blog post library based on Nuxt 3

-This is a basic blog-post written on Nuxt(Vue) framework.
+This is a basic blog-post written on Nuxt(Vue) framework using Flowbite.

+Libraries used:

+* Tailwind CSS
+* FlowBite

 ## Setup